 The rotation schedule meets the training requirements to sit for the American Board of Psychiatry and Neurology (ABPN) examinations, as determined by the Accreditation Council of Graduate Medical Education (ACGME) of the American Medical Association (AMA), the official accrediting bodies for internship, residency and fellowship training in the United States.
 These rotations are adjusted based upon the recommendations of the ACGME and the ABPN to ensure Board eligibility upon completion of the Program.
 The Program is driven by educational and certification requirements.

-During the third and final year of residency training, the resident is expected to function at a high and independent level.
+During the third (PGY4) and final year of residency training, the resident is expected to function at a high and independent level.
 He/she supervises the Neurology Service as senior resident at BVAMC, and the Consult Service at both BVAMC and BMC.
-In addition, he/she is the Site Administrator resident at the BVAMC or at one of the two units of BMC (The East Newton Campus or Harrison Avenue Campus).
+In addition, he/she is the Site Administrator resident at the BVAMC or at the Harrison Avenue Campus (BMC).
 Rotations in Neurophysiology (EMG and EEG) introduce the resident to basic neurodiagnostic testing techniques while reviewing peripheral and central nervous system anatomy.
 Elective rotations may be spent in research or clinical subspecialties at the Boston University affiliated institutions, other facilities within the Metropolitan Boston area, or in other cities or countries based on the resident’s performance and area of interest.
 Independent decision-making and teaching are encouraged with appropriate supervision by a senior staff member.
 It is during this year that the transformation from resident to “attending” is apparent.